 You can sprinkle dill on your dog’s food or water to help with constipation.
 If your furry companion is constantly experiencing digestive problems, this spice can soothe its system.

 It’s best to cease feeding your dog with dill when pregnant, as it might cause complications.

 Dogs can enjoy the respiratory and gastrointestinal relief that oregano spice provides.
-The herb has an earthy smell, so if you think your dog may be averse to the odor, sprinkle some of the dried herbs in its food and mix properly.
+The herb has an earthy smell, so if you think your dog may be averse to the odor, sprinkle some dried herbs in its food and mix properly.
 Otherwise, oregano tea is a great natural cleanser for your dog’s body.

 We love turmeric for its rich color and exciting flavor.
-This spice in food can increase the dog’s curiosity in their food and encourage picky dogs to eat.
+This spice in food can increase the dog’s curiosity about their food and encourage picky dogs to eat.
 Turmeric contains anti-cancer and anti-inflammatory properties that relieve joint pains in dogs.